Facing a dispute? When to seek legal advice

 The importance of using alternative dispute resolution before parties become entrenched

 As a business, understanding the merits of your claim and your options going forward is key to achieving a timely and cost-effective resolution.
-Taking early advice on mediation and other forms of dispute resolution means that we can raise it with the other side as soon as is appropriate before the parties become too entrenched in their positions, which can make settlement more difficult.
+Taking early advice on commercial mediation and other forms of dispute resolution means that we can raise it with the other side as soon as is appropriate before the parties become too entrenched in their positions, which can make settlement more difficult.

 Taking legal advice and exploring alternative dispute resolution such as mediation at an early stage is crucial in saving businesses both time and money when faced with a dispute.
 It can help to preserve business relationships and prevent valuable management time being spent on protracted disputes.